All Episodes

 We have all kinds of rights and freedoms that didn't exist not long ago.

-We have the opportunity to do that.
+We have the opportunities to do that.

-And we're very privileged.
+I mean, we're very privileged.

 We live in a society where people are not controlled by force.